Average

 What is Middle School of Media Law and Fine Arts (the)'s MySchoolScout rating?

-Middle School of Media Law and Fine Arts (the) has a composite rating of 4.2 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Middle School of Media Law and Fine Arts (the) has a current MySchoolScout rating of 5.1 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Middle School of Media Law and Fine Arts (the)?